Italy Pet Import Requirements

 Unless all of the above conditions are satisfied, your pet must travel under commercial regulations.

-• The purpose of the transport involves any change of ownership, adoption or commercial sale.
+• The purpose of the transport involves any change of ownership, adoption, or commercial sale.

 If any of the above conditions are met, then your pet must travel under commercial regulations.
 The importer must be registered in the origin country and have proof of the organization they represent.
 They also must have proof that this business or organization will be responsible for the import of the pet.
 The exporter must provide proof that they are registered in the exporting country.